proctorlabs/ecli/README.md

-# ecli, quick CLI menus for projects
+# ecli, the Easy CLI

 TBD